beautifier/js-beautify/README.md

 ```

 Notice not all defaults are exposed via the CLI.
 Historically, the Python and
 JS APIs have not been 100% identical.
-For example, `space_before_conditional` is
-currently JS-only, and not addressable from the CLI script.
 There are still a
 few other additional cases keeping us from 100% API-compatibility.